 501(c)(3) Colorado Corporation, based

 in Glenwood Springs, Colorado.
-The Club covers a
+We cover a

 large portion of western Colorado, including

 Garfield, Pitkin, and Eagle counties.
 We consist of

 people of all ages who are interested in ham radio.
 Most are already ham

 operators; we welcome and provide testing for those who are not.

 immediately north of Safeway at 1901

 Grand Ave., Glenwood Springs.
 All meetings are from 10:00 am to 12:00 noon and are held on a Saturday.
 Upcoming dates are: September 9, October 14 and November 11.